 I have never really loved the design of the straight, furniture-like, architectural style of the Pons lyre guitar, but was converted after seeing it in person.
 It is extremely beautiful and sophisticated.
 Me want.

 Various “citterns.”
 The bell version is spectacular, several were built by Joachim Tielke (1641-1719).
 The others are two classic “English guitars” (tuned to open C), properly spelled English guittar.
-Not one, but three papers addressed this instrument (much new to me – thanks to Panagiotis Poulopoulos, Daniel Wheeldon and James Westbrook for the their research).
+Not one, but three papers addressed this instrument (much new to me – thanks to Panagiotis Poulopoulos, Daniel Wheeldon and James Westbrook for their research).